-Young trees may be pruned to allow for proper growth through the years.
+Young trees are may be pruned to allow for proper growth through the years.
 If the tree is of high quality, it should need little pruning.
 It is no longer common practice to automatically trim a certain percentage of limbs from a newly planted tree.
 The tree needs as much foliage as can be available to assure rapid growth and solid leaf structure.
 This includes refraining from "limbing up" and topping.
 Pruning of newly planted or young trees shall be performed by or under the supervision of a certified arborist, or a landscape architect for newly planted trees.

 4.2.1.
-Type of Pruning Prohibited
+Type of Pruning Prohibitions Prohibited

-The following types of pruning techniques are prohibited on newly planted or young trees:
+-The following types of pruning techniques are prohibited on newly planted or young trees:

-- a.
-The topping or pollarding of trees is strictly prohibited on all trees.
-When topping or pollarding occurs, tree replacement or other mitigation, as outlined in Subchapter 12 of the Unified Development Code, shall be required. - b.
-Crown raising or "limbing up" trees (the practice of cutting the lowest branches to a desired height) shall be prohibited, unless otherwise approved by the City Forester.
+a.
+Topping trees The topping or pollarding of trees is strictly prohibited on all trees.

+When topping or pollarding occurs, tree replacement or other mitigation, as outlined in Subchapter 12 of the Unified Development Code, shall be required.-If this is done a.

+b. -Crown raising or "Limbing up" trees (the practice of cutting the lowest branches to a desired height) shall be prohibited, unless otherwise approved by the City Forester.
 If approved by the City, all pruning shall be performed by or under the supervision of a certified arborist pursuant to the standards provided in Section 4.1.